-Median annual pay: $30,340
+Average annual pay: $34,080

-In the world of pest control, some technicians can choose to specialize in termite control.
+In the world of pest control, some technicians choose to specialize in termite control.
 A termite service technician will visit multiple homes and commercial buildings per day, trying to resolve an infestation of termites.

 "It's often a more entry-level position," says Fredericks, noting the average salary is $12 to $17 per hour.
 The BLS put the median pay in 2010 at $30,340 per year, or $14.59 per hour.